Ketoprofen: Package Insert / Prescribing Info

 Emergency help should be sought in cases where an anaphylactoid reaction occurs.

-NSAIDs, including ketoprofen capsules, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+NSAIDs, including ketoprofen capsules, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal. fatal.
+NSAIDs can also cause fixed drug eruption (FDE).
+FDE may present as a more severe variant known as generalized bullous fixed drug eruption (GBFDE), which can be life-threatening.
 These serious events may occur without warning.
-Patients should be informed about the signs and symptoms of serious skin manifestations and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.
+Inform patients about the signs and symptoms of serious skin reactions, and to discontinue the use of Ketoprofen Capsules, USP at the first appearance of skin rash or any other sign of

 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)